Convergence of Gradient Descent on Separable Data: DISCUSSION

-As a simple implication of this, the gradient descent path starting at $\w_0 =0$ has $\cL(\w(0)) = n$, so after $t\ge \log(n/\epsilon)/\gamma^2$ steps the loss achieved by $\w_t$ is $\epsilon$ close to the best predictor of the same norm.
-This shows that gradient descent is closely approximating the regularization path.
+In Theorem \ref{thm:sd-fast} we showed that the convergence of GD for an exponential loss function could be significantly accelerated by simply increasing the learning rate.
+In fact, GD can also approximate the regularization path in the following sense.
+Let $R= \norm{\w_t}$, and $\w_{R} =\arg\min_{\norm{\w} \le R} \cL( \w)$.
+Then As a simple implication of this, the normalized GD path starting at $\w_0 =0$ has $\cL(\w(0)) = n$, so after $t\ge \log(n/\epsilon)/\gamma^2$ steps the loss achieved by $\w_t$ is $\epsilon$ close to the best predictor of the same norm.
+This shows that GD is closely approximating the regularization path.

+Finally, we show numerically that normalized GD can significantly improve the convergence speed of GD on synthetic datasets for linear predictors (Figure \ref{fig:Synthetic-dataset}), linear multilayer networks (Figure \ref{fig:margin_convergence}), and even non-linear ReLU multilayer networks (Appendix \ref{sec-ngd_linear}).
+Additionally, we show normalized GD can improve the results of GD on standard datasets such as MNIST (by $0.5\%$) and CIFAR-10 (by $3\%$).
+However, a gap remains from achieving state of the art results.
+Our experiments indicate the origin of this gap is the use of weight decay and momentum (which are outside the scope of this paper).
+This suggests that reconciling regularization, momentum and gradient normalization might be of particular interest for future work, possibly reducing the gap between mini-batch and full-batch training.

+Recent work explore extensions of the implicit bias result for linear models to non-strictly-separable datasets \citep{ji2018risk} and to stochastic gradient descent \citep{ji2018risk,nacson2018stochastic,xu2018convergence}.
+It remains to be seen if the results of this work could be also extended to such settings.
+Additionally, combining our results with the results of a parallel work, \cite{ji2018gradient}, might enable us to weaken some of the assumptions in this paper.
+We discuss \cite{ji2018gradient} work in appendix \ref{sec: Additional Related Work}.